The intimate relationship between the Heineken family

 vermilion used by artists and architects, which to me has more depth;

-that is, festive anywhere in the world, except in the
+that is, a festive color anywhere in the world, except in the

 Northern Netherlands and in Northern Ireland,